ga-curriculum/unit-testing-in-javascript/testing-express-routes/README.md

 });
 ```

-We are using the `app.close` method to close the server.
-We are then using the `mongoose.connection.db.dropDatabase` method to drop the database, using the `mongoose.connection.close` method to close the database connection, then lastly using the `done` function to tell Mocha that we are done with our asynchronous code.

-With dropping the database we are ensuring that we are not testing any data that we have in our database.
-But there is a risk to this - if we use the `dropDatabase` method in a production environment, we will lose all of our data.
-As a result, we'll need to be careful with this method.
-Best practice is to never use the database that you are using in production for testing. **Always use a separate database for testing.**
+In testing our application, it's essential to perform clean-up operations after the tests are completed.
+This involves shutting down the server using the `app.close` method.
+Doing so ensures that the server is properly turned off and the resources it was using are freed up.
+For the database, the process involves two main steps.
+First, we clear the test database using `mongoose.connection.db.dropDatabase()`.
+This is like resetting the database, ensuring that each test run begins with a clean state.
+Following this, we close the database connection with `mongoose.connection.close()`, which is important for preventing open connections that could lead to issues.

+We also use the `done` function in our tests.
+This function is part of Mocha, our testing framework, and it's used to indicate when asynchronous operations, like database interactions, are completed.

+Note: Always be cautious with the `dropDatabase()` command for clearing the database.
+If this command were accidentally used on a production database, it could result in losing all the data stored there.
+To avoid such a risk, it’s a best practice to use a distinct database solely for testing.
+By doing this, we ensure that our actual production data is safe and unaffected by any testing activities. **Always use a separate database for testing.**

 We have set up the `before` and `after` hooks.
 We are now ready to write our tests!

-## Testing a Simple Route
+## Testing a route

-In our app, we have a GET route that returns a list of all users.
-Next, we're going to write a test for this route.
-However we will need one more important item before we can write our test.
+In the starter code, we have been provided a `GET` route that returns a list of all users.
+Now, we want to write a test for this route to ensure it's working as expected.
+Before doing so, we need to address how to simulate requests to our server within our tests.

-We have imported our `app.listen` method from our `server.js` file, however we have no way of making requests to this listener.
-Normally we would use an application runner like `nodemon` to start our server but for tests we will need to use a library called `supertest`. `supertest` will allow us to make requests to our server using `request`.
-It's already installed, so let's import at the top of our `app.test.js` file.
+### Supertest for `http` requests

+When running the application, we might typically use a tool like nodemon to start our server.
+However, for testing purposes, particularly when testing routes, we need a different approach.
+This is where [supertest](https://www.npmjs.com/package/supertest) comes in.

+- **What is it?:** supertest is a library designed for testing Node.js HTTP servers.
+It allows us to make HTTP requests to our server in a testing environment.
+- **How it Works:** supertest interacts with our server's `app.listen` method, enabling us to simulate client requests (like GET, POST) without having to run the server.

+First, we need to import supertest into our test file.
+Let's add it to our existing imports in `app.test.js`:

 ```js
 // test/app.test.js